RiddhiSaraswat/Store-Sales-and-Profit-Analysis/README.md

 - 💡 **Recommendation engine** for upselling popular products

 ---

-## 🤝 Collaboration
+## Collaboration

-This was a collaborative project done as part of a course / team activity (you can mention the course or teammates here if applicable).

-Feel free to fork it, play with it, and suggest ideas.
-Open to contributions!
+🔍 This project was independently completed as a personal initiative to enhance my data analysis skills and apply theoretical knowledge to a real-world dataset.

 ---